Machine Learning Terms and Methods

 K-Means

-A popular clustering algorithm that groups examples in unsupervised learning.
+A popular clusteringarrow-up-right algorithm that groups examples in unsupervised learning.
 The k-means algorithm basically does the following:

-• Iteratively determines the best k center points (known as centroids).
+• Iteratively determines the best k center points (known as centroidsarrow-up-right).

 • Assigns each example to the closest centroid.
 Those examples nearest the same centroid belong to the same group.